jackyzha0/quartz/docs/plugins/TableOfContents.md

 - `collapseByDefault`: If `true`, the TOC will start in a collapsed state.
 Default is `false`.

 > [!warning]
 > This plugin needs the `Component.TableOfContents` component in `quartz.layout.ts` to determine where to display the TOC.
 Without it, nothing will be displayed.
+They should always be added or removed together.

 ## Technical Details